 The evaluation carried out by FINEEC had the aim of investigating the achievement of the goals set by the Ministry of Education and Culture for the free ECEC for five-year-olds.
 The purpose of the evaluation was to produce knowledge to support political decision-making and to help find answers to the question of whether providing ECEC free of charge will affect children’s participation in ECEC.
 The evaluation also aimed to produce knowledge for ECEC providers on organising a free experiment to support local development work.

 The first report was published in 2019 and can be read here (in Finnish with an abstract in English):

 The first phase of the evaluation of an experiment on free of charge early childhood education and care for five-year-olds.
 Participation in early childhood education and the organization of the experiment

 Second phase of the experiment (2019-2020)

-In the second phase, 26 municipalities will participate in the experiment.
-The participating municipalities will offer 20 hours of free of charge early childhood education and care to the families of five-year-old children.
-Central government compensation has been granted to cover 40% of the estimated reduction in the accrual of fee revenue.
-The second report will examine changes in participation in early childhood education and care among children aged five and younger, the costs arising from the experiment, and issues related to its organisation.
-The evaluation will draw on both quantitative and qualitative data.
+In the second phase, 26 municipalities participated in the experiment.
+The participating municipalities offered 20 hours of free of charge early childhood education and care to the families of five-year-old children.
+Central government compensation had been granted to cover 40% of the estimated reduction in the accrual of fee revenue.
+The second report examined changes in participation in early childhood education and care among children aged five and younger, the costs arising from the experiment, and issues related to its organisation.
+The evaluation drew on both quantitative and qualitative data.

 Third phase of the experiment (2020-2021)